NATS Logo by Example

 sub2, _ := js.QueueSubscribeSync("events.>", "event-processor", nats.AckExplicit())

 As noted above, a queue push consumer relies on a core NATS queue group for distributing messages to active members.
-As a result, we can bind a subsription by using the DeliverSubject and the DeliverGroup Since messages are publishing to a dedicated subject and is part of a group, we can also create a core NATS subscription to join the group.
+As a result, we can bind a subscription by using the DeliverSubject and the DeliverGroup Since messages are publishing to a dedicated subject and is part of a group, we can also create a core NATS subscription to join the group.
 As a reminder, the DeliverSubject is randomly generated by default, but this can be set explicitly in the consumer config if desired.

 sub3, _ := nc.QueueSubscribeSync(info.Config.DeliverSubject, info.Config.DeliverGroup)